PHILLJAY/alakazam/README.md

 3. Connect Firebase with the app by following these instructions.
 4. Run the app on an emulator or a real device.

-## Usage

-Provide instructions on how to use your app here.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License

 MIT